fastify/fastify-postgres/README.md

 ```

 ### Transact route option
-It's possible to automatically wrap a route handler in a transaction by using the `transact` option when registering a route with Fastify.
+It is possible to automatically wrap a route handler in a transaction by using the `transact` option when registering a route with Fastify.
 Note that the option must be scoped within a `pg` options object to take effect.

 `query` commands can then be accessed at `request.pg` or `request.pg[name]` and `transact` can be set for either the root pg client with value `true` or for a pg client at a particular namespace with value `name`.
 Note that the namespace needs to be set when registering the plugin in order to be available on the request object.